phiresky/encrypted-gist/README.md

 # encrypted-gist

 Store any type of file by uploading them to GitHub as encrypted text files.
 (Compatible only with Chrome and Firefox, see [Limitations](#limitations))

 The code is fairly simple, 30 lines for the [GitHub API](src/github.ts), 200 lines for [everything else](src/main.tsx).
 There are no dependencies.

+**Update 2018-09: Sadly GitHub no longer allows the creation of gists without login.
+This means that uploading new files will no longer work**

 #### Hosted version: